rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

     VendorWrapper <--> VendorDrivers[Vendor Drivers\nImplementation]
 ```

-Lpa HAL is an abstraction layer, implemented to interact with vendor software's for getting the details of the profiles on the eSIM.

 ## Component Runtime Execution Requirements

 ### Initialization and Startup

 There is no dependent API's is expected to be intialized for invoking the client module.
 But below API is used to setup the LPA SDK parameters

 - `cellular_esim_lpa_init()`

-3rd party vendors will implement appropriately to meet operational requirements.
-This interface is expected to block if the hardware is not ready.
+Third-party vendors must implement the interface to align with operational standards.
+The interface should block execution if the necessary hardware is unavailable.

 ## Threading Model

 The interface is not required to be thread-safe.

-Any module which is invoking the Lpa Hal API should ensure calls are made in a thread safe manner.

-Vendors can create internal threads/events to meet their operation requirements.
-These should be responsible to synchronize between the calls, events and cleaned up on closure.
+Vendors can implement internal threading and event mechanisms for operational purposes.
+These mechanisms must ensure thread safety when interacting with the provided interface.
+Additionally, they must guarantee cleanup of resources upon closure.

 ## Process Model